-Pam Brown on the Mel and Mimi Brown House and Mel Brown Furniture International
+Who was Mel and Mimi Brown House and Mel Brown Furniture International?

 I tell Pam Brown — now, we are just “Pams” — that I want to hear all about her mom and her dad and their business and the house – all of it.
 Where to begin?
 How about – the Browns and Mel Brown Furniture.

 “My mom and dad were soul mates and business partners,” she says.
 “The company was in business from 1947 until 1992 – 45 years.
 They were extremely well known in the Los Angeles area, California as a whole, all over the USA and internationally among clients, designers, architects and in the furniture industry.